-670-5.1 Payment covers all costs associated with furnishing and storing hazard marker barriers, and flasher units, and flags, including tools, batteries, and incidentals.
-Pay quantity based on the number or units furnished during most demanding phase of the project.
+670-5.1 PAYMENT.
+Payment covers all costs associated with furnishing and storing hazard marker barriers, and flasher units, and flags, including tools, batteries, and incidentals.
+Hazard marker barriers that are required for work on an already completed phase will be provided by the Contractor at no cost to the Department.